prabesh-mah/Pytest-Web-Automation/README.md

 deactivate
 ```

-**Step 8**: After activating the virtual environment, install the necessary requirements for this project.
+**Step 8**: After activating the virtual environment, install the necessary dependencies for this project.

 ```
 pip install -r requirements.txt --upgrade